 Do I have to enroll in SmartCare or do anything to get the lower rates?

-No. If you and your family members are already enrolled in the UA medical plan, the lower rates will be automatically applied any time you and your family members visit a UAMS SmartCare physician or receive care at UAMS Medical Center.
+No. If you and your family members are already enrolled in a UA medical plan, the lower rates will be automatically applied any time you and your family members visit a UAMS SmartCare physician or receive care at UAMS Medical Center.

 Do I get the lower rates for a specialist at UAMS if my PCP is not at UAMS?